Does your diary run you or do you run your diary?

 Watch this short video that explains how I have organised my diary to get the best out of my day.

 I should apologise for my voice in this video (and the scary still 😉 ).
-We had been messing around and my 14 year old son was giving me bear hugs – he is soooooooo strong!!
-It’s moments like those that you value being able to be at home with them, messing about having fun and giggles and not worrying that I have to run off to work.
+We had been messing around and my 14 year old son was giving me bear hugs and it actually hurt my lungs- he is soooooooo strong!!
+However, it’s moments like those that you value being able to be at home with them, messing about having fun and giggles and not worrying that I have to run off to work.
 I am truly grateful.

 I should also say that if you are working full time and only have 1-2 hours available to work on your business take it in bite sized slots.
 For example, if you have 15 minutes at lunchtime, you could make a phone call to someone (have your list of working leads always in your diary).
 Do 15 minutes on your way home in the car – using earphones/bluetooth (safety first).
 Do half an hour after the kids go to bed.